lammersbjorn/spotify-to-plex/README.md

     *   This usually means the playlist no longer exists or is inaccessible
     *   Check if the playlist ID is correct and still public/accessible
     *   For Spotify-generated playlists, see the important notice about API changes
+    *   The application will automatically mark unavailable playlists to avoid repeated lookups
+    *   **Note about Spotify API changes:** As of November 27, 2024, Spotify's API no longer allows access to Spotify-generated playlists like Daily Mix, Discover Weekly, and others.
+If you're seeing many 404 errors, you may need to update your playlist IDs in the configuration.

 2.  **No tracks found in Plex**

     *   Ensure music files are properly tagged with correct metadata